 Besides better observation tools using drones and evacuating the water when a shark is near ocean-goers, several technologies have been developed whose efficacy remain uncertain against white sharks.
 Some of these technologies include Shark Bandz using magnets and Shark Shields using an electrical field may act as a deterrent to shark investigations.
 Smart buoy systems that monitor sharks in an area and alert life safety officials have been tested off Newport Beach and documented incursions of white sharks, but the system was determined to be cost prohibitive by the city.
 Low tech solution includes stickers with eyes, or a disruptive striped pattern applied to the bottom of a surfboard board.
 Patterned wetsuits have also been developed to persuade these ambush predators that surfers aren’t their favorite prey (seals and sealions).

 See a shark?
 Add to the observation database by send out a tweet or instagram tagging SharkStewards and #SharkWatch.
-We will record the observation and share.
+We will record the observation and share for research, and better management.